Lakshmi Sahgal: Early life

-Captain Lakshmi was born to a Tamil brahmin father and Malayali Nair (Menon) mother as Lakshmi Swaminathan in Madras on 24 October 1914 to S. Swaminathan, a lawyer who practiced criminal law at Madras High Court, and A.V.
+Lakshmi Sahgal was born as Lakshmi Swaminathan in 1914 to S. Swaminathan, a lawyer who practiced criminal law at Madras High Court, and A.V.
 Ammukutty, better known as Ammu Swaminathan, a social worker and independence activist from an aristocratic Nair family known as "Vadakkath" family of Anakkara, Ponnani taluk, Malabar District, British India.
-She is the elder sister of Mrinalini Sarabhai.
+She was the elder sister of Mrinalini Sarabhai.

 Lakshmi studied in Queen Mary's College and later chose to study medicine and received an MBBS degree from Madras Medical College in 1938.
 A year later, she received her diploma in gynaecology and obstetrics.
 She worked as a doctor in the Government Kasturba Gandhi Hospital located at Triplicane Chennai.

 In 1940, she left for Singapore after the failure of her marriage to pilot P.K.N.
 Rao.
 During her stay at Singapore, she met some members of Subhas Chandra Bose's Indian National Army.

 The Azad Hind Fauj

 In 1942, during the surrender of Singapore by the British to the Japanese, Lakshmi aided wounded prisoners of war, many of whom were interested in forming an Indian independence army.
 Singapore at this time had several nationalist Indians working there including K. P. Kesava Menon, S. C. Guha and N. Raghavan, who formed a Council of Action.
 Their Indian National Army, or Azad Hind Fauj, however, received no firm commitments or approval from the occupying Japanese forces regarding their participation in the war.